 Saving Nevada’s Pets Conference Oct.
 25 to feature Susanne Kogut, Gina Knepp, Sue Cosby

 We are hosting our second Saving Nevada’s Pets Conference for animal welfare leaders and managers to support you in your work and to connect you with others in your field.
-In addition to featuring inspiring national speakers, the event also offers optional behind-the-scenes tours of Nevada Humane Society, Washoe County Regional Animal Services, and the SPCA of Northern Nevada.
+In addition to featuring inspiring national speakers, the event also offers optional behind-the-scenes tours of Nevada Humane Society and the SPCA of Northern Nevada.

 Here are the basics you need to know:

 • When: 9 to 5 p.m.
 Thursday Oct.
 25, 2018 – with optional networking reception from 5 to 7 p.m.
 The shelter and animal services tours will be 8:20 a.m. to 1:30 p.m.
 Friday Oct.
 26.

 • Where: Atlantis Casino Resort Spa in Reno

 • Cost: Free

 • Register early: Space is limited so register early by emailing firstname.lastname@example.org.

 • Susanne Kogut, Esq., Petco Foundation, President and Executive Director